snowplow-archive/snowplow-tco-model/README.md

 # The Snowplow Total Cost of Ownership (TCO) Model

-`snowplowtcomodel` is a package for estimating the Amazon fees associated with running Snowplow.
+`snowplowtcomodel` is an R package for estimating the [Amazon Web Service] [aws] fees associated with running Snowplow.

 The model is a work in progress:

 1. We've made a number of simplifying asumptions (see the next section).
 Over time, we'll evolve the model to enable people to flex those assumptions
 2. The model is very "raw" - you simply execute a function in R to forecast prices, and then use other R functionality (e.g. ggplot2) to plot the costs over time.

+## Further reading

+Please see the following blog posts on the Snowplow website:

+* [Unpicking the Snowplow data pipeline and how it drives AWS costs] [tco-blog1]
+* [How much does Snowplow cost to run, vs the competition?] [tco-blog1]
+* _More blog posts coming soon_

 ## Assumptions